Wen-Juan/Differential_expression_associateswith_degeneration_Microbotryum_fungus/README.md

 ## Differential gene expression is associated with degeneration of mating-type chromosomes in the absence of sexual antagonism

 In this project, we aim to investigate the association between differential gene expression and sequence degeneration on mating-type chromosome in an anther smut fungus species Microbotryum lychnidis-dioicae.
-The various forms of degenerative traits we are analyzing are synonymous substitution rate (dN), transposable element insertions (TEs), premature stop codons, intron content and GC content.
+The various forms of degenerative traits we are analyzing are non-synonymous substitution rate (dN), transposable element insertions (TEs), premature stop codons, intron content and GC content.

 To better navigate for the datasets and scripts, here are a brief README information.

-### Input folder with 8 sub-folders:
+### Input folder including 8 sub-folders:
 1.1  /input/70percent_homologousgenes/
 Within this folder, there are dataset files which were generated using various protein similarity thresholds: 30%, 70% and 85% using reciprocol best BLASTp Hit (RBBH).